 What to do about it: If someone overpays you, your best bet is to refuse or cancel the order.
 According to PayPal, overpayments are nearly always fraudulent.
 Plus, never wire money to someone you don’t know, especially if it’s a refund for an overpayment.

-4. PayPal Scam Email
+4. Holding Funds Email

 These emails may look like authentic ones from PayPal, suggesting that funds are on hold until the items you’re selling are shipped.
 It may prompt you to send out the goods, believing PayPal is holding your money for you — when in reality, you just gave away your product for free and there is no money waiting for you.

-What to do about it: If you’re worried that PayPal is holding your funds, contact them directly to confirm.
+What to do about it: If you’re worried that PayPal is holding your funds, contact it directly to confirm.
 Don’t click on any of the links in the scam email or use any of the contact information provided.

 5. Fake Charity Scam